frmichel/taxref-ld/bioschemas-org/README.md

 This directory provides simple and preliminary examples of how a Bioschemas.org profile for biodiversity data could be used to annotate web pages.

-It use the case of a [web page describing the beluga](https://inpn.mnhn.fr/espece/cd_nom/60932?lg=en) (_Delphinapterus leucas_) on the french National Museum of Natural History web portal.
+It uses the case of a [web page describing the beluga](https://inpn.mnhn.fr/espece/cd_nom/60932?lg=en) (_Delphinapterus leucas_) on the french National Museum of Natural History web portal.
 It leverages current works within Bioshemas.org as well as the work achieved by Encyclopedia of Life (EoL) to provide JSON-LD harvested by Google to enrich their search result snippets.
 See the [JSON-LD produced by the EoL](http://eol.org/api/traits/328541) API for the beluga.

 ## Issues to be discussed: